Natural dog Cushing’s disease treatments are easy to use and often very successful.

-Cushing’s disease a debilitating disease, usually affecting geriatric dogs.
+Cushing’s disease is a debilitating disease, usually affecting geriatric dogs.

 Hyperadrenocorticism is the formal name for Cushing’s.

-When Cushing’s happens, it involves a malfunction in the endocrine system.
+Cushing’s happens due to a malfunction in the endocrine system.

-Dogs have two small glands sitting on top their kidneys, called adrenal glands.
+Dogs have two small glands sitting on top of their kidneys, called adrenal glands.